The Diagrammatic Spherical Category: Introduction

-The purpose of this paper is to construct a diagrammatic spherical category.
+The diagrammatic Hecke category $Kar(\mathcal{D})$, introduced by Elias and Williamson \cite{SoergelCalculus}, is well-suited to such computations, since it is well-behaved in characteristic $p$, and is easier to compute with than algebraic Hecke categories such as Soergel bimodules.
+In order to use Riche and Williamson's simple character formula, we need to compute object decompositions not in a Hecke category, but in a \textit{spherical category}, that is, a categorification of the spherical module $M(J)$.
+For this purpose, it will be useful to have a diagrammatic spherical category, analogous to the diagrammatic Hecke category.
+The purpose of this paper is to construct such a category.
 More precisely, we construct a diagrammatic category $\mathcal{M}_{BS}(J)$, whose Karoubi envelope $\mathcal{M}(J) = Kar(\mathcal{M}_{BS}(J))$ is a spherical category.
 This was done in type A by Elias \cite{Thicker}, and this paper extends his work to all types.